 Milwaukee Public Museum: A Private Tour

-Whether you’re new to Milwaukee, a long-time resident, or just passing through, the Milwaukee Public Museum is an awesome way to spend an afternoon either with kids or as a fun adults-only excursion!
-MPM has a multitude of volunteer docents who are all incredible museum guides, and each get claim expertise in a certain area of the museum after years of research.
+Whether you’re new to Milwaukee or a long-time resident, the Milwaukee Public Museum is an great way to spend an afternoon either with kids or as a fun adults-only excursion!
+MPM tours are led by volunteer docents who are all incredible museum guides and experts in a certain area of the museum.
 If you’re looking for an afternoon of “Whoa, look at that!” and “I never knew that!” consider taking a docent-led tour, or if you want a more independent experience, just take some time to roam around by yourself.
 This Milwaukee treasure is a true qualifier for your City To-Do List.

 Did you know that the world’s first habitat diorama was created in 1890 by one Carl E. Akeley, nicknamed “the Father of Modern Taxidermy,” and sits in OUR museum?
 Just behind the magical-looking 1800’s-era museum re-creation at the top of the entryway stairs (aptly named the “Sense of Wonder” display) stands a display of muskrats seemingly frozen in time in their day-to-day activities.
 By today’s standards, with the internet at our fingertips and 3D printing a readily-available resource, we have come to expect perfection in the visuals presented to us.
 But before Akeley, taxidermy was nothing close to the art form it is now; he paved the way for realism, attention to detail, and a sense of context for animals collected around the world to make them lifelike for viewers.
 This behind-the-scenes info gave us new eyes with which to look at the incredible collections in the museum!